Kawagama Lake: Description

 The main area of the lake has eight inhabited islands, one housing a camp called Moorelands camp for underprivileged children from the Greater Toronto Area.

 The maximum depth of the lake is 67 m with an average depth of 21 m.
 The shoreline is approximately 83 km long.
 The Ministry of Natural Resources controls the lake level.

 Fourteen creeks and small rivers feed Kawagama Lake, the two main ones are the short Bear River and the Hollow River.
 The Hollow River flows into the Lake of Bays.

 Wild life

-Kawagama lake is home to water birds such as loons and ducks, mammals such as black bears, moose, deer, foxes and raccoons and fish such as lake trout and bass.
+Kawagama lake is home to water birds such as loons and ducks, mammals such as black bears, moose, deer, wolves, foxes, beavers, and raccoons and fish such as lake trout and bass.
+It is also home to frogs, turtles, and several species of snakes.

 Location

 The communities of Dorset, Dwight and Baysville are the closest settlements, while the largest major settlement is Huntsville.